postmanlabs/labs-docs/src/pages/docs/sending-requests/variables.md

 Beyond scope, global and environment variables can also be defined by type.
 The two variable types that you can configure for global and environment variables are:

-* **Default type** is the default type that is automatically assigned to variables.
+* **Default type** is the default type that's automatically assigned to variables.
 This type is shown as plain text and has no additional properties.
 * **Secret type** masks the [initial and current values](#specifying-variable-detail) for all workspace members and can be used to prevent unintentional disclosure of sensitive data, including API secrets, passwords, tokens, and keys.

 Users with [Editor](/docs/collaborating-in-postman/roles-and-permissions/) access on a workspace (for global variables) or environment (for environment variables) can opt to change these variables from default to secret type.